Mach Engineering Applications

 It plays an important role in separation processes.
 Thermal gradients present between two passing streams help make the separation or provide energy for the process to occur.
 Operations such as flash vaporization, evaporation, and drying make use of heat transfer to achieve the desired product.
 Some of the heat transfer equipment are heat exchangers, condensers, reboilers, and evaporators.
 Learn more about heat transfer in chemical processes, by following the links below:

 It is a process of absorbing oxygen from air and there are three main types of aeration systems: mechanical, diffused and combined mechanical-and-diffused aeration system.
 They are used by industrial waste systems to treat variable organic loads.
 Aeration equipment employed by these systems has two major functions: mixing and oxygen transfer.
-Find out more about aerators, by following the link below:

 It is the removal of high volatile components from a relatively nonvolatile liquid.
 This separation is accomplished by continuous rectification.
 The volatile components are initially present in small amounts and needs to be reduced to zero concentration.
 This requires a column operating at total reflux.

 It is used to regenerate the adsorbents, which include activated carbon, aluminum oxide, silica gel, and synthetic sodium or molecular sieves.
 Equipment consist of a cylindrical vessel packed with a bed of solid adsorbent particles through which the gas or liquid flows.
 Because regeneration is conducted periodically, two or more vessels are used, one desorbing while the other adsorbs.
 Regeneration occurs by one of four methods: vaporization of the adsorbate with a hot purge gas (thermal swing adsorption), reduction of pressure to vaporize the adsorbate (pressure swing adsorption), inert purge stripping without change in temperature or pressure and displacement desorption by a fluid containing a more strongly adsorbed species.